udexon/Webpp/W+002_LSLVL.md

 Suppose we generalize the problem by downloading the web pages containing individual LSLVL clip to a local drive on Duniix server.
 Then the problem becomes one of searching HTML source code to extract the target video (identified by a URI).

+Using Duniix metaprogramming approach, third party programmers may contribute their own search algorithms to Duniix LSLVL server.

 The following elements